DanweDE/contentful-content-graphs-graphviz/README.md

-This repository contains code accompanying my Contentful blog post _TBA_ about generating directed graphs using [Graphviz] visualizing a [Contentful] space's structured content (entries and assets).
+This repository contains code accompanying my [blog post] about generating directed graphs using [Graphviz] visualizing a [Contentful] space's structured content (entries and assets).

 ## Example